 - We provide free all-options pregnancy counseling.
-We create a safe place for expectant parents to explore their options free from judgment and make a decision that feels best to them.
+We create a neutral place for expectant parents to explore their options free from judgment and make a decision that feels best to them.

 - When the choice is adoption, we facilitate child-centered open adoptions.
-Expectant parents choose, meet, and create a genuine relationship with the adoptive parents, much like extended family.
+Expectant parents choose, meet, and create a authentic relationship with the adoptive parents, much like extended family.